AL333Z/ReactiveApplication/funcional_programming/effects.md

 }
 ```

 The fact that the callback receives a Try is really meaningful, since it keeps explicit the fact that the computation can fail.
-The power of futures is all about having both asynchronous computation wrapped in a functional abstraction.
+The power of futures is all about having an asynchronous computation wrapped in a functional abstraction.

 The generalization of a future that asynchrounosly returns many values is called **Observable**.
 A possible trait for Observable is the following.